 Budapest has too few restaurants located along the Danube River.
-And even the ones that exist are often content with offering vistas, rather than gastronomic delights.
-Flanked by endless rows of docked Viking river cruises, Szegedi Halászcsárda (“Fisherman’s restaurant from Szeged”) is one of the exceptions.
-As its moniker suggests, the restaurant’s specialty is the Hungarian fisherman’s soup, halászlé, especially its famed version from the Southern city of Szeged.
+And even the existing few are often content with offering vistas, rather than gastronomic delights.
+Flanked by endless rows of docked Viking river cruises, Szegedi Halászcsárda isn't a promising sight, but the restaurant is actually a positive surprise.
+As its moniker suggests, their specialty is the Hungarian fisherman’s soup, halászlé, especially its famed version from the south-Hungarian city of Szeged.

 While the fisherman’s soup is keeping you busy, remember to occasionally look up and enjoy the picture-postcard views of Budapest.
 Due to its location near the tourist-heavy river cruises, most patrons at Szegedi Halászcsárda are foreigners.
 This also explains why there is a live gipsy band performing Hungarian songs Wednesday to Sunday, from 6 p.m. to 10 p.m.